abdullahkiani007/ChatStore/README.md

 # Chat Store Extension

-**Chat Store** is a browser extension that allows users to save, search, and manage their favorite chats from web applications.
+**Chat Store** is a browser extension that allows users to save, search, and manage their favorite chats from ChatGpt.
 It provides a smooth UI panel for accessing saved chats, supports infinite scrolling, and is designed to work across modern browsers.

 ---